alchemyplatform/aa-sdk/site/signers/guides/custom-signer.md

 Viem allows you to create a `WalletClient`, which can be used to wrap local or JSON RPC based wallets.
 You can see the complete docs for leveraging the `WalletClient` [here](https://viem.sh/docs/clients/wallet.html).

 We support a `SmartAccountSigner` implementation called `WalletClientSigner` that makes it really easy to use a viem `WalletClient` as a signer on your Smart Contract Account.
-If your Signer is [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compliant, it's really easy to use with `WalletClient`.
+If your Signer is [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compliant, it is really easy to use with `WalletClient`.
 Let's take a look at a simple example:

 <<< @/snippets/signers/wallet-client-signer.ts